Math

 This post highlights all the math center FAQ's and Answers that are asked often.
 Don't see your question answered?
 Comment on the post and I will get it added!
 Math Center FAQ's & Answers Do you correct the center activities?
 Short answer, no. Feel...

-The key when planning your 2nd grade math schedule is to keep procedures and time consistent from day to day.
+The key when planning your 1st or 2nd grade math schedule is to keep procedures and time consistent from day to day.
 This way students know what to expect whether you're there or a sub is there in your place.
-Also, if the flow is predictable, kids can spend their energy on...
+Also, if the flow is predictable, kids can spend their...

 Math Center Activities